 What happens to a deleted document if the Trash feature is NOT enabled for users?

-The document is deleted for the user but it can be restored using iCC Trash by an NRTADMIN user.
+The document is deleted for the user but it can be restored on the Control Center Trash page by an NRTADMIN user.

 What happens to a deleted document if the Trash feature is enabled for users?

-The user who deleted the document (using the Move to Trash option) can restore it from their Trash, and NRTADMIN users can restore the documents from iCC Trash.
+The user who deleted the document (using the Move to Trash option) can restore it from their Trash, and NRTADMIN users can restore the documents from the Control Center Trash page.

 Who can restore documents?

-NRTADMIN users can restore documents from iCC Trash for other users.
+NRTADMIN users can restore documents from Trash for other users.

 The user who has deleted the document can restore it from their Trash.
 The document does not appear in the Trash for author/operator so they cannot restore it.

-What happens when a document is restored from iCC Trash by an administrator?
+What happens when a document is restored from Trash by an administrator?

 The document is restored to the original location.